dakshaau/ICP/README.md

 ### Decription:

-Register two 3D point clouds of the same area usin Iterative Closest Point, or ICP.
+Register two 3D point clouds of the same area using Iterative Closest Point, or ICP.

 ### Contributors:
 - [Daksh Gupta](https://github.com/dakshaau), *CWID: A20351161*